 Women's Housing Company Ltd is governed by a Board of Directors, all of whom are experienced practitioners in their chosen field of expertise.
-Their diverse skill set and business acumen provide ongoing guidance and direction in organisational management, governance and strategic development.
+Their diverse skill set and business acumen provides ongoing guidance and direction in organisational management, governance and strategic development.

 The Board meets on a monthly basis and from time to time there are a range of sub committees created depending upon current business activities.
-These sub committees regularly review our corporate Governance Charter, legal and compliance regulations, risk management, financial management strategies and new projects.
+These sub committees regularly review our Corporate Governance Charter, legal and compliance regulations, risk management, financial management strategies and new projects.

 The board has a strong commitment to the ethical business conduct of WHC in order to protect and maintain the reputation of the company as it sets about achieving its vision with utmost integrity.

 Alice joined the Women's Housing Company Board in 2008.
 Alice is a Director at Landerer & Company and specialises in planning and environmental law and advises government, corporates, NGOs and universities on a range of issues including developing social and affordable housing.
 Alice has diverse experience in government and the development industry as a lawyer, public policy adviser, executive and senior ministerial adviser including Chief of Staff to a NSW Minister for Health and Senior Policy Adviser to a NSW Minister for Urban Affairs, Planning and Housing.

 Alice is a Graduate of the Australian Institute of Company Directors and has represented the NSW Government on the Building Code of Australia Board and the former Department of Planning on the Honeysuckle Development Corporation Board.
 Alice brings a wealth of experience and knowledge to her role as Chairperson including managing risk, due diligence, governance and issues management.